-His first novel, Good-Bye Momma was published by Breakwater Books in 1974 and became a Canadian best seller.
-It was chosen as a “Children’s Choice” by the Children’s Book Centre in Toronto and was translated into Danish by Monksgaard publishers of Copenhagen in 1982.
-It was later translated into Romanian by Cite Libra publishers.
-The CBC produced a radio play version broadcast nationally in 1980.
-The Canadian Book of Lists called it one of the 10 best children’s books.
+Tom Moore is a writer in St. John’s, Newfoundland.
+His first novel, Good-Bye Momma was a national best seller, and won a “Children’s Choice” award from the Children’s Book Centre.
+It was translated into Danish by Monksgaard publishers of Copenhagen in 1982 and Romanian by Cite Libra publishers in 1979.
+The CBC produced a radio play version, and The Canadian Book of Lists named it one of Canada’s best children’s books.

 In 1994 Angels Crying was a national best seller used in schools of social work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
 It was translated into Chinese by New Sprouts publishers of Taipei in 2002.

 In 2000 Ghost World won the inaugural Percy Janes award for best novel manuscript.
 The Summer My Mother Died, a short story, was a winning entry in Canadian Storyteller in summer, 2004.
 The Black Heart, a collection of poetry, Harry Cuff Publishers, and Wilfred Grenfell, a children’s biography, Fitzhenry & Whiteside.

 His poems Ancestors, Songs, and Caplin Scull were broadcast on CBC radio by Lyn Channing, Music Department University of Calgary, as was his poem Songs by Peter Mannion with the Galway University Choir in Ireland.
 Ancestors was read in 1997 for Her Majesty Queen Elizabeth II at NL’s 500th anniversary celebrations in Bonavista.